-Students seeking initial placement in grades 6-8 from a home education program or an unaccredited charter, public or private school shall be evaluated by the local school to determine the most appropriate grade level placement.
-Criteria to be considered shall include age and maturity, standardized achievement test results, state assessment results, progress as it relates to the Florida Standards and benchmarks, previous records from public or private schools and evidence from the student's portfolio of work and achievement while in home education.
+Students seeking initial placement in grades 6-8 from a home education program or an unaccredited charter public or private school shall be evaluated by the local school to determine the most appropriate grade level placement.
+Criteria to be considered shall include age and maturity, standardized achievements test results, state assessment results, progress as it relates to the Florida Standards and benchmarks, previous records from public or private schools and evidence from the student's portfolio of work and achievement while in home education.
 In no instance shall the placement be automatic, based solely on the recommendation of the unaccredited public or private school, home educator, or age.
 The placement decision is subject to review and revision after school personnel have had the opportunity to observe the student's work.
-Should there be reasonable suspicion of a student's grades, initial assessments may be required to determine grade placement.
+Should there be reasonable suspicion of a student's grades, initial assessments mat be required to determine grade placement.

-Instructional Support for Math 1003.4156 F.S.
+Instructional Support for Math

-For each year in which a student scores at Level 1 or Level 2 on FSA for mathematics, the student may receive support the following year.
-Support may be provided within the student's regularly scheduled math class or through an Intensive Math (IM) course.
+For each year in which a student scores at Level 1 or Level 2 on FAST for mathematics, the student may receive support for the following year.
+Support may be provided within the student's regularly scheduled math class or through Foundational Skills Mathematics 6-8, elective credit, course.
 Please refer to the section on remediation in this document.